Decadz/Evolved-Model-Agnostic-Loss/README.md

 ## Reference

-If you use our library please consider citing our paper with the following Bibtex entry:
+If you use our library or find our research of value please consider citing our paper with the following Bibtex entry:

 ```
 @article{raymond2022learning,